Nola strikes out 11, pitches Phillies past Mets...

 Nola strikes out 11, pitches Phillies past Mets 4-2

-Aaron Nola struck out 11 in seven impressive innings to stay unbeaten at Citizens Bank Park, pitching the Philadelphia Phillies over the New York Mets 4-2
+Once Aaron Nola got an early lead, he was home free.
+Nola struck out 11 in seven impressive innings to stay unbeaten at Citizens Bank Park, pitching the Philadelphia Phillies past the New York Mets 4-2 on Friday night.
+Asdrubal Cabrera hit an RBI double..

 Tweets